Jonathan Jennings: Return to Congress

 Jennings, seeking to advance his political career, ran for the Senate twice, but was defeated in both attempts.
 In 1825, he was a senate candidate at a time when the Indiana General Assembly elected the state's senators to Congress.
 On the first ballot Isaac Blackford came in first, the incumbent governor, William Hendricks, came in second, and Jennings was third.
 On the fourth ballot Hendricks won the senate seat.
 In his second attempt, Jennings lost to James Noble.

 Jennings's wife died in 1826 after a protected illness; the couple had no children.
 Jennings was deeply saddened by her loss and began to drink liquor more heavily.
 Later that year he married Clarissa Barbee, but his drinking condition only worsened and he was frequently inebriated.

 While serving in Congress, Jennings's health continued to decline as he struggled with alcohol addiction and suffered from severe rheumatism.
 In 1827, ceiling plaster from Jennings's Washington D.C. boarding room fell on his head, severely injuring him, and ill health limited his ability to visit his constituents, but he continued to remain a popular politician in Indiana.
 In the congressional election of 1826, Jennings ran unopposed.
 He won reelection in 1828, soundly defeating his opponent, Indiana's lieutenant governor, John H. Thompson.
 Jennings did not publicly favor a presidential candidate and won the Second District seat with support from voters who favored Jackson and Adams.
 During Jennings's final term in office House journals show that he introduced no legislation, was frequently not present to vote on matters, and only once delivered a speech.
 Jennings's friends, led by Senator John Tipton, took note of his situation and took action to block Jennings's reelection bid when his drinking became a political liability.
 John Carr, anti-Jackson man, opposed Jennings in a six-way race for the congressional seat and won the election.
 Tipton had arranged for others to enter the race and divide Jennings's supporters.
 Jennings left office on March 3, 1831.

 Later years

-Jennings was twice-elected Grand Master of the Indiana Grand Lodge of Freemasons, serving in 1824 and 1825.
+Jennings was elected as the fifth Grand Master of Free & Accepted Masons in Indiana.
+He was made a Master Mason in Pisgah Lodge No. 45, Corydon (1817) under its original Kentucky charter; he later affiliated with Blazing Star Lodge No. 3, Charlestown.
+He was twice-elected Grand Master of the Grand Lodge of Indiana, serving in 1824 and 1825.
 He declined reelection in 1825.